Stage: The Color Purple – Joburg Theatre, Johannesburg

 A well-received revival opened on Broadway in 2015 and ran until 2017, winning two 2016 Tony Awards – for Best Revival of a Musical and for Cynthia Erivo in the role of Celie.
 The production also took a Grammy Award for Best Musical Theatre Album in 2017.

-I drove up with friends to see it and it proved a trip worth the journey and every cent, as this is a truly superb production, with an exceptionally strong cast and a set cleverly and beautifully designed by Sarah Roberts.
+I drove up with friends to see the production in February and it proved a trip worth the journey and every cent, as this is a truly superb production, with an exceptionally strong cast and a set cleverly and beautifully designed by Sarah Roberts.

 Her design catches the eye as one arrives in the theatre to the recorded sound of chirping birds.
 The huge stage is made to look even bigger with wooden pannelling everywhere – even extending over the orchestra pit and to the stage sides.